 5. Outdoor activity packs for families

 One of the biggest needs for families at the moment is in the area of food poverty.
-In the past 8 weeks compared to the number delivered in the 8 weeks prior to Covid-19 ENYP’s Picnic project delivery has increased by 400%.
+In the 8 weeks immediately following Covid-19, compared to the number delivered in the 8 weeks prior to Covid, ENYP’s Picnic project delivery increased by 400%.
+This is one direct reason for the launch of our first Social Supermarket in early summer 2022.

 If distribution remains the same the charity would be providing over 150,000 meals this year, however, in the current financial climate, they expect this to increase over the next few months.
 Thanks to the support from our growing list of suppliers, partnerships with churches and organisations (including St Stephens Church, Kings Community Church, Sprowston Parish Churches, St Francis Church, to name a few) the charity says they have been incredibly blessed to be able to continue delivering the service (at no cost).